 In some cases, tutoring may be the best alternative to retention.
 Some students do well with the individualized attention and exposure to different teaching methods.
 Ask the teacher for specific work your child can do from home to help remediate skills that are weak.

 It’s important to collaborate with your child’s school to evaluate all options that may help your child succeed.
-If you would like additional support with the decision-making process, please contact Psyched Services online or give us a call 650-427-0110.
+If you would like additional support with the decision-making process, please contact Psyched Services for a free consultation.